cypress-io/cypress-documentation/source/api/commands/invoke.md

 title: invoke
 ---

 Invoke a function on the previously yielded subject.
+If the invoked function returns a promise, it will automatically wait for it until it resolves.

 {% note info %}
 If you want to get a property that is not a function on the previously yielded subject, use {% url `.its()` its %}.